Bomb injures senior police officer in Italy rail protest

 The latest in a long run of clashes follows months of confrontations which have raised concern about a rise in violent demonstrations during the economic crisis.

-The head of the center-left Democratic Party, Pierluigi Bersani, condemned the violence and expressed solidarity with Petronzi.
+The head of the centre-left Democratic Party, Pierluigi Bersani, condemned the violence and expressed solidarity with Petronzi.

 “In a democracy, dissent is legitimate but the form of violence being used by some members of the No Tav movement are unacceptable,” Bersani said in a statement.